hobsond/webtesting-i-challenge/README.md

 ### When enhancement fails

 - If the item's enhancement is less than 15, the durability of the item is decreased by 5.
-- If the item's enhancement is 15 or more, the durability of the item is decreased by 10.
+- If the item's enhancement is 15 or more, thedurability of the item is decreased by 10.
 - If the item's enhancement level is greater than 16, the enhancement level decreases by 1 (17 goes down to 16, 18 goes down to 17).

-## Stretch Problem
+## Stretch Proble

 This section is **optional** and not counted towards MVP.
 Start working on it after you're done with the main assignment.